(Updated as on April 17, 2019)

 Try to think like a user in order to make sure the solution is user-friendly.
 As well as this, engaging the right users in the development process may be equally helpful as it allows you to combine your knowledge of the industry and its peculiarities with what users find comfortable and unique about your product.

 IT is one of the fastest growing industries, and the number of tools and methodologies which aim to improve the software development process are getting bigger and bigger every day.
-But still some companies refuse to change and to, quite literally, go with the flow.
-This approach is understandable when a given company has already developed their own workflow.
+But still, some companies refuse to change and to, quite literally, go with the flow.
+This approach is understandable when a given company has already developed its own workflow.
 But this resistance may sufficiently slow the team down and thus lead to project failure.
-This is especially true when we take into consideration the fact that only a few software delivery happens accordingly to primary requirements.
-Change is inevitable and often advisable to ensure success of a product.
+This is especially true when we take into consideration the fact that only a few software deliveries happen accordingly to primary requirements.
+Change is inevitable and often advisable to ensure the success of a product.

 Depending on how clear your requirements are, you can find a vendor whose workflow suits your project.
-If you are still struggling to determine your needs, a company using Agile practices should be your choice.
+If you are still struggling to determine your needs, a company using Agile software development methodology should be your choice.